sdharmadhikari/sencha-rest-login-module/README.md

 ========================

-Login Module For Sencha Touch.
+Login Module For Sencha Touch using RESTful service to server.
+This module and my sencha-rest-signup-module works together and can be reused across multiple Sencha Touch projects to avoid rewriting of sign-in and sign-up code again and again.

 Pluggable Login Component for Sencha Touch.
 * All handlers are inside the component and not in controllers.
 This has been done to make sure component is pluggable easily in other Sencha Touch Projects.